hie-dave/lpjg-gui/python/README.md

   block parameters).
 The helper `simulation(name, factors)` creates these objects.

+  `factors` should be a list of `IFactor` objects, which each represent a change to an instruction file parameter.
+This may be either a top-level parameter (e.g. `npatch`, `wateruptake`, etc) or a block parameter (e.g.
+  `sla` within a PFT block, etc).
+These factors may be constructed via `TopLevelParameter(name, value)` and `BlockParameter(block_type, block_name, parameter_name, parameter_value)` respectively.
+See the examples below for details.

   Parameter typing note: All parameter values passed to `TopLevelParameter(...)` and `BlockParameter(...)` must be strings.
 For example, use `TopLevelParameter("nindiv_max", "1")` rather than